 The exhaustive methods' execution time and number of rules they mine are strictly dependent on the preset minimum support threshold and the number of antecedents.
-Figure 5 shows how the number of rules and execution time change based on antecedents (for 1, 2, 3, and 4 antecedents) and minimum support thresholds (for 0.05, 0.1, 0.2 and 0.3).
-The results show that the execution time increases as the support threshold decreases and the number of rules increases above 10 million for LeakDB while it reaches 1-2 million for LBNL and L-Town datasets which are highly costly to post-process.
-Similarly, as the number of antecedents increases the number of rules reaches the levels of millions, while the execution time reaches minutes.
-The execution did not terminate for the LeakDB dataset when using 4 antecedents after 30 minutes.
+Figure 5 shows how the number of rules and execution time change based on antecedents (for 1, 2, 3, and 4 antecedents) and minimum support thresholds (for 0.05, 0.1, 0.2, and 0.3).
+The results show that the execution time increases as the support threshold decreases and the number of rules increases above 10 million for LeakDB, while it reaches 1-2 million for LBNL and L-Town datasets, which are highly costly to postprocess.
+Similarly, as the number of antecedents increases,